rticommunity/rticonnextdds-connector/README.md

 *Connector* is supported on [select architectures](https://github.com/rticommunity/rticonnextdds-connector/tree/master/lib).
 If you need another architecture, please contact your RTI account manager or sales@rti.com.

 **Windows Note**: RTI tested the Node.js/JavaScript Connector on Windows® 10 64-bit.
 Those tests showed that npm works best with Visual Studio Express 2013.
-Feel free to ask questions on the [RTI Community forum](https://community.rti.com/forums/technical-questions) for more details on Windows and Connector.
+Feel free to ask questions on the [RTI Community forum](https://community.rti.com/forums/technical-questions) for more details on Windows and *Connector*.

 To check the version of the libraries, run the following command.
 For example: